bradbell/rustad/readme.md

 ## User Documentation
 This package does not yet have a stable API.
-More work needs to be done to separate implementation details from the API.
 You can see to current user documentation by executing the following:

     cargo doc